 Lamination always draws attention to the visual appeal and physical quality of the product, whether it is used on the surface of a paper bag, book cover, label, or product packaging.
 Even better, it is a shield against unexpected dents and scratches to your design.

 The packaging industry has seen a lot of changes over the years.
-Many different types of lamination are available, each with its advantages and disadvantages.
+Many different types of laminations are available, each with its advantages and disadvantages.
 The types of packaging that have become very popular in recent years are matte and gloss lamination.

 Let's see which one is better for you: